TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Introduction/Index.rst

 - :ref:`h2document:docs-contribute` : Make a change by editing directly on GitHub and creating a pull request
 - :ref:`h2document:docs-contribute-git-docker` : If you are experienced
   with Docker and Git you can edit and render locally.
-Find out more in :ref:`docs-contribute-git-docker`.

 If you are currently not reading the online version, go to https://docs.typo3.org/typo3cms/CoreApiReference/.